RichardScottOZ/pyBacktrack/docs/pybacktrack_getting_started.rst

                              pybacktrack.BACKTRACK_COLUMN_PALEO_LONGITUDE,
                              pybacktrack.BACKTRACK_COLUMN_PALEO_LATITUDE,
                              pybacktrack.BACKTRACK_COLUMN_LITHOLOGY],
-        # Might be an extra stratigraphic well layer added from well bottom to ocean basement...
+        # Might be an extra stratigraphic well layer added from well bottom to basement...
         ammended_well_output_filename=amended_well_output_filename)

 If you save the above code to a file called ``my_backtrack_script.py`` then you can run it as: